-Consistent with the other goals and objectives of this part, the Contractor must ensure that it has taken all reasonable steps to minimize the displacement of persons (families, individuals, businesses, nonprofit organizations, and farms) as a result of a project assisted with City or HUD funds.
+Consistent with the other goals and objectives of this part, the Contractor must ensure that it has taken all reasonable steps to minimize the displacement of persons (families, individuals, businesses, nonprofit organizations, and farms) as a result of a project assisted with CDBG funds.

-B. Relocation assistance for displaced persons.
+- B. Relocation assistance for displaced persons. - (1) General.

-(1) General.